 So when I got my hot little hands on Alexandra’s Plant Based Comfort Food ebook (no longer available) and saw the cover, I immediately went straight for the brownies.

 Rich.
 Decadent.
 Fudgy.
 Dark.

 Pass me another, please.

 Even Rob agreed.
 Although he just had to throw in that these brownies aren’t regular (his word), as if I were unaware (rolls eyes).
 He surprised himself, though, because he actually likes these healthy brownies.
-I took it as a compliment and passed it on to Alexandra.
+I took it as a compliment.

 I didn’t hear him complaining upon multiple reach-ins to the brownie jar.

 Dutch cocoa powder and 72% dark chocolate chunks make these brownies over-the-top chocolately.
 Chocolate chips will work well here too, if preferred.

 If dairy free or vegan, be sure to read the labels on chocolate and always go for a high quality chocolate.
-This resource lists many available varieties.
+VegNews lists many available varieties.
 I tend to buy baking chocolate in bulk because there’s less packaging waste and it’s more economical.

 When paired with chocolate it allows the chocolate notes to shine making these brownies extra rich.
 Perfect for a dark-chocolate lover.

 These brownies come together fast, with very little clean up while they bake, filling your home with the most divine scent of chocolate.

-Alexandra suggests paring these fudgy brownies with berries and coconut cream.
-Since berries are out of season here, I went for the ice cream with a slightly warm brownie.
+If serving as a dessert, pair these fudgy brownies with berries and coconut cream.
+Or, if berries are out of season, serve with vanilla bea ice cream with a slightly warm brownie.
 Mmmmm.